-With our interest and ability to manage low volume, high quality automotive Injection Moulding projects, we align ourselves perfectly with the Motorsport environment.
+With our interest and ability to manage low volume, high quality automotive Injection Moulding projects, we align ourselves perfectly to the more specialist side of the automotive industry which naturally leads it's self to the higher end of the spectrum, and also the Motorsport industry, perfectly!
 So what better team for us to sponsor but the Speedworks Motorsport Toyota Avensis, driven by 2017 Independent Champion Tom Ingram.

-With the 2018 British Touring Car Championship only a matter of weeks away, we are proud to announce that for a third year running, we will be sponsoring this year's Championship Contender Tom Ingram and Speedworks Motorsport.
+With the 2018 British Touring Car Championship Media Day having just passed, we are proud to announce that for a third year running, we will be sponsoring this year's Championship Contender Tom Ingram and Speedworks Motorsport.
 Speedworks are a small, independent team with a real focus on quality, and this is an ethos that we share with this team.

 Tom Ingram has one goal on his mind ahead of the 2018 Dunlop MSA British Touring Car Championship – building upon the impressive progress he and Speedworks Motorsport made last year to clinch the most coveted crown in national racing.

 Ingram and Speedworks came out-of-the-blocks flying at the start of 2017, with the talented young Bucks ace tallying eight top five finishes from the opening nine rounds – including a brace of hugely impressive victories – to establish a commanding 17-point advantage in the overall Drivers’ standings leaving Thruxton in May.